stivio00/aoc2022/readme.md

 where __{n}__ is the problem number.

 ## Set your session token
-to set your session TOKEN
+To set your session TOKEN
 set the file session.env with the cookie content
 ```text
 session=a235a33e57c...
 ```
 This session token is used by the input.js utility script.

+### Where to find the session token
+By using Chrome developer tools you can inspect into secure cookies

 ## Get input File